Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Comparison between numerical and experimental results

 where all terms on the right hand side are constant.
 Equation~\eqref{eq:xif} simply restates the assumption made in the self-similarity analysis that the similarity variable $\xi$ maintains the constant value $\xi_f$ at the current's front, $x=x_f$.
 It then follows that, during the initial adjustment from the initial condition, Eq.~\eqref{eq:xif} would not hold true.
 However, by $t=t_\mathrm{sim}$ (to be determined numerically), the adjustment would be complete, allowing for the pre-factor $\beta$ to be determined as the slope of curve generated by plotting $x_f(t)/x_0$ versus $({\tau}/{t_c})^\delta$.

 A numerical simulation matched to the experimental conditions described in Section~\ref{sec:expts} was performed and is shown in Fig.~\ref{fig:pre_closure}.
-The governing lubrication PDE for $h(x,t)$, which results from eliminating $u$ between Eqs.~\eqref{eq:udhdx} and \eqref{eq:conserv}, was solved numerically on the domain $x \in [0,L]$.
-We employed the finite-difference scheme \footnote{A conservative strongly-stable implicit numerical method had to be developed to achieve the high-order accuracy required for this study.
-Importantly, this scheme captures the moving front (a weak discontinuity) without the requirement of unphysical `pre-wetting films' and so on, which were used in previous literature.} constructed and benchmarked in \cite{zcs14,gc19}.
+The governing lubrication PDE for $h(x,t)$, which results from eliminating $u$ between Eqs.~\eqref{eq:udhdx} and \eqref{eq:conserv}, was solved numerically on the domain $x \in [0,L]$. {We employed a fully-implicit, second-order accurate (in space and time) finite-difference scheme specifically constructed for these types of variable-coefficient degenerate diffusion equations \cite{zcs14}.
+This finite-difference scheme uses a flux-conservative central discretization of the $x$-derivatives, and Crank--Nicolson-type time advancement, which circumvents the time-step stability restriction of explicit schemes.
+Fixed point (also known as Picard) iteration is used to resolve the nonlinear algebraic system at each time step.
+Importantly, this scheme captures the moving front (a weak discontinuity) without the requirement of unphysical `pre-wetting films' and so on, which were used in previous literature.
+Extensive benchmarking of the numerical method was reported in \cite{gc19}.

 The domain was discretized into $4501$ grid points.
 The simulation was run from $t_0 = 0$ s up to $t_f = 50$ s, over the course of $4501$ time steps.
 Grid and time step independence was verified.
 The initial condition $h(x,t=0)$ should ideally correspond to the shape of the profile just after the lock gate is opened.
 However, exact knowledge of this initial shape is difficult to obtain as the fluid shape adjusts quickly in the experiment (see also the discussion in \cite{Diez1992}).
-Instead, as a reasonable approximation, a `boxy' polynomial was selected as the initial condition for the simulations (see \cite{gc19,AAG19} for further discussion).
-The simulations yielded a closure time of $t_c = 49.38$ s, showing reasonable agreement with the experimental measurement, and justifying the choice of initial condition for the simulations.
-Moreover, although the choice of initial condition is also expected to have an effect on the value of $t_\mathrm{sim}$, which roughly represents the time required for the solution to enter the intermediate asymptotic self-similar regime, our numerical experiments suggest only a weak dependence.
-As discussed in Appendix~\ref{app:B}, the boundary conditions (no-flux versus influx) have much a stronger effect.
+Instead, as a reasonable approximation, we selected a polynomial (satisfying the no-flux condition at $x=L$, see Eq.~\eqref{eq:scheme_noflux} below) as the initial condition for the simulations:

+The dimensional constant $a$ is chosen to satisfy the volume constraint $\int_{x_0}^L h(x,0)b(x)\,\mathrm{d}x=\mathcal{V}$.
+For $c\ge 3$, the effect of $c$ on the propagation results was found to be negligible, hence we employ $c=3$, which yields a `boxy' shape for the initial gravity current.
+The reader is referred to Refs.~\cite{gc19,AAG19} for further discussion and validation of this choice of initial condition.
+To enforce the volume constraint, no-flux BCs are applied at the ends of the computational domain: